jacobrask/domin8/README.md

 Domin8's functions are more suitable for this, and also work very well together with iteration functions such as `forEach`, `map` and `reduce`.

-All functions are curried, which means that if they are called without all required arguments, they return a new function accepting the remaining arguments.
+All functions are curried (or partially applied), which means that if they are called without all required arguments, they return a new function accepting the remaining arguments.

 This lets you do things like: